 As a proportion of GDP, construction is the UK’s second largest sector.
 Yet when it comes to claiming R&D tax credits, construction ranks second from lowest in the table.
 Is it really due to a lack of innovation – or are construction firms missing out?
-Our recent Property Seminar identified the key issues.
+Our recent real estate seminar identified the key issues.

 If statistics on R&D tax credits are taken at face value, construction companies don’t ‘do’ R&D. Construction firms account for less than 3% of the overall R&D Tax Credits awarded to UK businesses every year: a figure that’s at odds with construction’s place as the UK’s second largest sector.